VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 ## Scenario recordings

+There is a test suite `com.virtuslab.gitmachete.uitest.UIScenarioSuite` that helps to re-record the scenario recordings.
 The most effective way to record all scenarios (probably) is to record all scenarios and trim the video.
 To record the screen you can use Quick Time Player (on macOS).
 The scenario suite **is not** fully automatic.